Welcome to these tutorials, many of

 Share and Extract Excel Content with PowerPoint

-Gain access to your data that is embedded in PowerPoint.
+Logic: gain access to your data that is embedded in PowerPoint

 Often you will have Excel content in PowerPoint, which is a great to